Will Heyward

-Will Heyward (born February 23, 1984 in Seguin, Texas) is a former Canadian football defensive back.
-He had his best season with the Hamilton Tiger-Cats of the Canadian Football League.
+Will Heyward (born February 23, 1984) is an American former professional football defensive back.
+He had his best season with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He was signed as a free-agent on May 19, 2010.
-He played college football at Texas State University–San Marcos and Arena League Football 2 prior to joining the Hamilton Tiger-Cats in May 2010.
+He played college football at Texas State University–San Marcos and Arena Football League 2 prior to joining the Hamilton Tiger-Cats in May 2010.

 Career

 High school

 Heyward was an All-District wide receiver his Sophomore, Junior and Senior year in high school.
 After his Junior and Senior year, he was placed on the All-Region team selection as wide receiver.
 After his Senior year, he earned a spot on the All-State team as a defensive back and specialist.
 He completed his high school career with 238 tackles, 12 interceptions, 1,080 receiving yards, 14 touchdowns, 5 kickoff return touchdowns and 4 punt return touchdowns Heyward also ran track in high school.
 He was an All-Region selection his junior and senior year and finished 1st place in District for the 100-meter dash with a time of 10:47 his senior year.